danielmarschall/forest/README.md

 ### Download and Installation

-- Downloaded Nightmare Forest and DirectX 9.0c here: https://github.com/danielmarschall/forest/releases
+- Download Nightmare Forest and DirectX 9.0c here: https://github.com/danielmarschall/forest/releases
 - Install DirectX 9.0c (you need this even if you have a newer version of DirectX installed).
 If Windows requests to install .Net Framework, accept that too.
 - After everything is installed, you just need to run ForestLauncher.exe to play the game